-Regarding the 189 patients, respectively 66 operated at urgent (34.9%) or 123 patients in the elective group (65.1%).
-There was no difference between groups in terms of distribution by sex (P = 0.632).
-Higher mean age was observed in the emergency room (71.8 vs 68.1 years in the elective group, P = 0.031), with 25.8% of patients aged 80 years or older in the emergency room, against 130% in the elective group (P = 0.028).
+Of the 189 patients, 66 (34.9%) were in the urgency group and 123 in the elective group (65.1%).
+There was no difference between the two groups in terms of distribution by sex (P = 0.632).
+Higher mean age was observed in the urgency group (71.8 years) vs 68.1 years in the elective group, P = 0.031), with 25.8% of patients aged 80 years or older in the urgency group, against 130% in the elective group (P = 0.028).
 Regarding the type of urgency that led to surgery in the emergency room, 47 (71.2%) were due to obstruction and 19 (28.8%) to perforation, with no patient being operated on for bleeding.
 These general characteristics are summarized in Table 1.
-Emergency operated patients had higher early mortality (up to 30 d) than in the elective group (15.2% vs 4.9%, P = 0.016, OR: 3.48, 95%CI: 1.21-10.06) and there was no difference in the interval for starting systemic chemotherapy when indicated (average of 75.2 vs 71.8 d, P = 0.535).
-There was a difference between the groups regarding the surgery performed, directly related to the location of the tumor (Table 2).
+Urgency group had a higher early mortality (up to 30 d) than the elective group (15.2% vs 4.9%, P = 0.016, OR: 3.48, 95%CI: 1.21-10.06) and there was no difference in the interval for starting systemic chemotherapy when indicated (average of 75.2 vs 71.8 d, P = 0.535).
+There was a difference between the two groups directly related to the location of the tumor (Table 2).
 In both groups, there was a predominance of location in the sigmoid, followed by the ascending colon.
-The surgical access also differed between groups, with a higher frequency of surgeries performed by laparoscopy in the elective group (43.1% vs 0 in emergency, P < 0.001).
+The surgical access also differed between the two groups, with a higher frequency of surgeries performed by laparoscopy in the elective group (43.1%) vs 0% in urgency group (P < 0.001).

 Pathological characteristics are summarized in Table 3.
 It was observed that there was no statistical difference between the groups concerning the T and N classification, staging, degree of differentiation, and presence of angiolymphatic and perineural invasion.
 It was noted that, in both groups, more than 80% of patients had advanced stages (II or III).
-The rate of compromised lymph nodes was also found to be similar between groups (8.1% vs 7.9%, P = 0.785).
-Regarding the variables referring to the oncological principles for colon cancer surgery, there was also no statistically significant difference in the urgency group when compared to the elective ones (Table 4).
+The rate of compromised lymph nodes was also found to be similar between the two groups (8.1% vs 7.9%, P = 0.785).
+Regarding the variables referring to the oncological principles for colon cancer surgery, there was also no statistically significant difference in the urgency group when compared to the elective group (Table 4).
 The stratified analysis by the location of the tumor is summarized in Table 5.
-Tumors located in the cecum, ascending, and 3 cases of transversus, were considered to be the right colon; and the left colon, those located at the splenic, descending, sigmoid, and 2 cases of transversus.
-Four cases of transverse tumors (2 elective and 2 urgent) were excluded from this stratification as they underwent transversectomy, not being possible to allocate them in the right or left colon.
+Tumors located in the cecum, ascending colon, and transversus (3 cases) were considered to be in the right colon; and those located at the splenic, descending colon, sigmoid, and transversus (2 cases) as in the left colon.
+Four cases of transverse tumors (2 in the elective group and 2 in the urgency group) were excluded from this stratification as they underwent transversectomy, and it was not able to assign them to the right or left colon.
 There was a difference in the longitudinal margin in the analysis of the left colon (4.8 in the elective vs 7.6 cm in urgency, P = 0.003), with all other variables being similar between the groups.
 Early mortality was analyzed (up to 30 d) in patients who underwent emergency surgery.
 It was observed that the mean age was significantly higher in patients who died (84.0 vs 69.6 years, P < 0.001, 95%CI: 7.2-21.6).
 Of the 10 patients who died, 8 (80.0%) were 80 years old or older, in contrast to the 56 patients who survived, in which only 9 (16.1%) were in this age group (P < 0.001).
-There was no statistically significant difference regarding early mortality in the other clinical-pathological characteristics between the groups, as shown in Table 6.
+There was no statistically significant difference regarding early mortality between the two groups, as shown in Table 6.

 DISCUSSION